Dinosaur (Disney's Animal Kingdom): Queue

-If the ride is busy, then guests will first wind though an outdoor area before entering the first section of the indoor queue.
-Once inside the first section, guests will see several small exhibits including a display of small fossils (including Champsosaurus, Dromaeosaurus, Protostega, among others.), modern animals that can be traced back to the dinosaur ages, and evidence for the several theories of mass extinction.
+If the ride was busy, then guests would first wind though an outdoor area before entering the first section of the indoor queue.
+Once inside the first section, guests would see several small exhibits including a display of small fossils (including Champsosaurus, Dromaeosaurus, Protostega, among others.), modern animals that can be traced back to the dinosaur ages, and evidence for the several theories of mass extinction.

-The second section of the indoor queue is an eight-sided room, with the upper parts of the walls displaying some artist renderings of what the age of the dinosaurs might have looked like and some fossils.
-The lower sections of the walls are a simulation of sedimentary rock that contain fossils.
-Some sections of the lower walls have windows that display some more fossils.
-Hanging from the ceiling is a large globe with Pangaea, and a rod connected to the globe with measurements of hundreds of thousands of miles to show how far the theoretical asteroid that impacted with earth to cause mass extinction had to travel.
-The defining feature of the second room is its centerpiece: a Carnotaurus skeleton (actually a Tyrannosaurus with a Carnotaurus skull).
-In the second room, at regular time intervals, the lights dim, and Bill Nye the Science Guy shares some facts and theories about the age of dinosaurs, using the globe, the paintings, and the fossil to help out with his small lectures.
-After weaving through the second room, guests then enter one of two pre-show theaters.
+The second section of the indoor queue was an eight-sided room, with the upper parts of the walls displaying some artist renderings of what the age of the dinosaurs might have looked like and some fossils.
+The lower sections of the walls were a simulation of sedimentary rock that contained fossils.
+Some sections of the lower walls had windows that displayed some more fossils.
+Hanging from the ceiling was a large globe with Pangaea, and a rod connected to the globe with measurements of hundreds of thousands of miles to show how far the theoretical asteroid that impacted with earth to cause mass extinction had to travel.
+The defining feature of the second room was its centerpiece: a Carnotaurus skeleton (actually a Tyrannosaurus with a Carnotaurus skull).
+In the second room, at regular time intervals, the lights dimmed, and Bill Nye the Science Guy shared some facts and theories about the age of dinosaurs, using the globe, the paintings, and the fossil to help out with his small lectures.
+After weaving through the second room, guests then entered one of two pre-show theaters.